mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 of these people and their general appearance is sufficiently different to the rest of the Solomani people that questions have been raised about their origins.
-Normally, when a population is discovered in some far- off place the Ancients are assumed to be responsible and this has been postulated.
+Normally, when a population is discovered in some far-off place the Ancients are assumed to be responsible and this has been postulated.
 However, there is little evidence of Ancients activity in the region.